Return to Index

 - Cognitive problems —You may have difficulty remembering things or feel confused at times.
 This can be due to not getting enough sleep or taking certain chemotherapy drugs or other medications.

-- Poor growth —Long chemotherapy treatments can in children interfer with growth.
+- Poor growth —Long chemotherapy treatments can interfer with growth in children.

 - More frequent infections —You may get sick more often.
 Chemotherapy can damage your immune system.